-Almost every top sports team or sports star has at least one of them.
+Almost every top sports team or sports star has at least one coach.
 As do many CEOs, managers and business owners.
-What do they have?
-A coach.

 Why a coach?
 It’s simple.
 Coaches help individuals and teams to accelerate performance and get better results.
 And, the best coaches, sometimes referred to as super coaches, use their skills to transform their players into superstars and champions.